-Automation has become a major aspect of everyone’s day-to-day activity.
+Automating security operations has become a major aspect of every cybersecurity team's day-to-day activity.
 With regard to security, it is a driver for several tools and technologies today.
 According to Statista, 38.3% of surveyed organizations leveraged a medium level of security automation in 2020, more than the level of 33.9% in 2019.
 Also, the number of organizations embracing a higher level of security automation has increased.
 Clearly, organizations are automating security workflows to replace or speed up manual processes.

 Security automation can be defined as the machine-based implementation of security-related actions that can programmatically detect, examine, and remediate threats without much human intervention.
 Security automation capability usually comes as a part of the larger Security Orchestration, Automation, and Response (SOAR) platforms.
 From threat detection and triage to alert handling and response, security automation can be used to manage and execute tasks in a timely fashion.
 It alleviates the pain points of security teams who are usually found neck-deep in making manual efforts and helps them focus on more critical tasks such as performing deeper analysis and strategic security decision making.